metio/terraform-provider-k8s/docs/resources/couchbase_com_couchbase_cluster_v2.md

 Optional:

-- `cpu_limits` (String) CPULimits automatically populates the CPU limits across all Couchbase server pods.
+- `cpu_limits` (Dynamic) CPULimits automatically populates the CPU limits across all Couchbase server pods.
 This field defaults to '4' CPUs.
 Explicitly specifying the CPU limit for a particular server class will override this value.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `cpu_requests` (String) CPURequests automatically populates the CPU requests across all Couchbase server pods.
+- `cpu_requests` (Dynamic) CPURequests automatically populates the CPU requests across all Couchbase server pods.
 The default value of '2', is the minimum recommended number of CPUs required to run Couchbase Server.
 Explicitly specifying the CPU request for a particular server class will override this value.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
 - `enabled` (Boolean) Enabled defines whether auto-resource allocation is enabled.
 - `overhead_percent` (Number) OverheadPercent defines the amount of memory above that required for individual services on a pod.
 For Couchbase Server this should be approximately 25%.